 The Chinese Lantern Festival in Philadelphia, PA, is held each year in Franklin Square.
-Begun in 2016, this festival showcases more than two dozen large Chinese lanterns and offers a great look into the culture of this amazing country.
+First held in 2016, this festival showcases more than two dozen large Chinese lanterns and offers a great look into the culture of this amazing country.

 Having personally visited several lantern festivals in Asia, I can attest that the Philadelphia Chinese Lantern Festival is amazingly well done and offers an authentic look into these great cultural events.

 The Chinese Lantern Festival in Philadelphia comes to life after dark as the lanterns begin to glow.
 The highlight of the festival was the 200-foot dragon.
 Dragons are popular imagery in Chinese culture and seeing such an imposing lantern is both beautiful and impressive.
 In 2022, the dragon lantern will be returning to the festival.

 The Chinese Lantern Festival in Philly also features live performances from Chinese performers.
 Three shows are held every night of the event, so make sure to plan your visit around the showtimes to make sure you see these great artists at work.